developer-baku/offers/README.md

-microservice that retrive offers, creates post database, access to AWS
+microservice that retrive offers, creates post database, access to AWS, you need additional env file